redbillis/Gas-Station-Simulation/README.md

 <h2>English Format</h2>
 <h4>Exercise</h4>
 <p>Create a "Vehicle" class. </p>
-<p>This class will start by defining vehicle characteristics, such as company (BMW, Ford, etc), model
+<p>This class will start by defining vehicle characteristics, such as brand, model
 the size of the tank, the amount of fuel at the time of purchase, etc.
 The class will also simulate actions such as "Show me the fuel level", "Fill the tank "," Put fuel "etc. </p>